CryptoGnome/LimitSwap/README.md

 ### 1. Run The Python Code Locally [*this is most ideal and can work on any OS*]
 Here is a tutorial step-by-step:
-- [x] Download last LimitSwap code here :
+- [x] Download last LimitSwap code on the "Code" page https://github.com/CryptoGnome/LimitSwap by clicking on Code > Download Zip :
 <img src="https://user-images.githubusercontent.com/70858574/145568534-e22c2887-d761-4fba-8dd0-f765b4300a6c.png" width="300">

 - [x] Unzip file